Why the period after birth is emotionally vulnerable

 Postnatal depression explained briefly

-The most important difference is not the label
+The main difference is the course

 Typical symptoms to take seriously